What Is Earnest Money When Buying a Home in Los Angeles?

 Strategic Uses of Earnest Money in Competitive LA Markets

-In Los Angeles's current market, earnest money isn't just a formality—it's a negotiation tool.
-Strategic deposit positioning can make your offer more attractive without increasing your purchase price.
+In Los Angeles's current market, earnest money is not just a formality; it is a negotiation tool.
+Strategic deposit positioning can make your offer more attractive without increasing your purchase price, and it works alongside the bigger question of how much to offer on a house in Los Angeles in the first place.

 Increase Deposit Amount